OpenClaw AI tool fixed critical vulnerability allowing admin takeover

 Why This Matters

-Highlights critical security risks in AI agent tools that require extensive system access
+Highlights critical security risks in viral AI agent tools with broad system access

-OpenClaw, a viral AI agent tool with 347,000 GitHub stars, fixed a critical vulnerability (CVE-2026-33579) rated 8.1-9.8/10 severity that allowed attackers with basic pairing privileges to silently escalate to full administrative access without user interaction.
+OpenClaw, a viral AI agent tool with 347,000 GitHub stars, patched three high-severity vulnerabilities including CVE-2026-33579 rated up to 9.8/10.
+The flaw allowed attackers with basic pairing privileges to silently gain full administrative access without user interaction.

 Source